symfony2admingenerator/GeneratorBundle/Resources/doc/install/base-installation.md

 ### (optional) Dump assets

-If you're useing assetic for asset management dump your assets by running:
+If you're using assetic for asset management, dump your assets by running:

 `php app/console assetic:dump`